Table of Contents

 - Apply electric tape or use heat shrink tubing.
 We mentioned this critical practice earlier.
 This simple act is designed to prevent you from damaging your speaker or amp due to a short circuit.
 In fact, it gives you the reason should not just opt for the just-twist-and-tape method, which is easier and less costly in the short-term.

 Soldering speaker wires is relatively easy, but you need to be careful when doing it as you will be working with hot tools.
-All you need to do is choose the needed materials and tools, cut the wires, strip the plastic casing off the last ½” of the wire, follow all the simple instructions, and apply an electric tape or use shrink.
+All you need to do is choose the needed materials and tools, cut the wires, strip the plastic casing of the last ½” of the wire, follow all the simple instructions, and apply an electric tape or use shrink.
 If you find that soldering and so on is too much of a task, you can always pawn your speaker and have someone else deal with that.
 However, be sure to let the shop know of the issue.